57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 ![Without intents VS With intents](./compare-intents.png){.d-block .mx-auto .mw-100}

-## Revolutionizing Cross-Chain Transactions with Intent-Based Solutions
+## Revolutionizing Cross-Chain Transactions with Intents

 [LI.FI](https://li.fi/)'s intents based cross-chain transactions solution works like a marketplace where you express what you want, and specialized service providers (called solvers) compete to give you the best deal.